ChameleonCloud/jupyterhub-chameleon/README.rst

   of this.
 :DOCKER_VOLUME_DRIVER:
-  (str) the name of the Docker volume driver to use when creating user work directories
+  (str) the name of the Docker volume driver to use when creating user work directories.
 :DOCKER_VOLUME_DRIVER_OPTS:
-  (str) options, comma-separated "key=value" pairs, passed to the volume create command
+  (str) options, comma-separated "key=value" pairs, passed to the volume create command.
 :DOCKER_NOTEBOOK_IMAGE:
-  (str) the name of the Docker image to spawn for users
+  (str) the name of the Docker image to spawn for users.
 :DOCKER_NETWORK_NAME:
-  (str) the Docker network name
+  (str) the Docker network name.
 :KEYCLOAK_SERVER_URL:
-  (str) the full base URL of the Keycloak server
+  (str) the full base URL of the Keycloak server.
 :KEYCLOAK_REALM_NAME:
-  (str) the Keycloak realm name to authenticate against
+  (str) the Keycloak realm name to authenticate against.
 :KEYCLOAK_CLIENT_ID:
-  (str) the Keycloak client ID
+  (str) the Keycloak client ID.
 :KEYCLOAK_CLIENT_SECRET:
-  (str) the Keycloak client secret
+  (str) the Keycloak client secret.
 :OS_AUTH_URL:
-  (str) the full base URL of the Keystone public endpoint
+  (str) the full base URL of the Keystone public endpoint.
+This auth URL is used for the Keystone authenticator, is pre-populated inside spawned user environments, and is by default used for any OpenStack integrations internal to the JupyterHub.
 :OS_REGION_NAME:
-  (str) an optional default Keystone region; if not set, the first detected region is used when looking up services
+  (str) an optional default Keystone region; if not set, the first detected region is used when looking up services.
 :OS_IDENTITY_PROVIDER:
-  (str) the Keystone identity provider to use when logging in via federated authentication
+  (str) the Keystone identity provider to use when logging in via federated authentication.
 :OS_PROTOCOL:
-  (str) the Keystone federation protocol to use (openid, saml)
+  (str) the Keystone federation protocol to use (openid, saml).
-:CHAMELEON_SHARING_PORTAL_UPLOAD_URL:
-  (str) the full URL for the endpoint in the Chameleon sharing portal that starts the artifact creation flow.
-:CHAMELEON_SHARING_PORTAL_UPDATE_URL:
-  (str) the full URL for the endpoint in the Chameleon sharing portal that starts the update flow.
+:ARTIFACT_SHARING_SWIFT_CONTAINER:
+  (str) the Swift container to store uploaded artifacts.
+Defaults to "trovi"
+:ARTIFACT_SHARING_SWIFT_CONTAINER_TEMP_URL_KEY:
+  (str) the Swift secret key for signing temporary URLs.
+:ARTIFACT_SHARING_SWIFT_ENDPOINT:
+  (str) the Swift endpoint URL to use when generating temporary URLs.
+:ARTIFACT_SHARING_TRUST_PROJECT_NAME:
+  (str) the Keystone project to bind publish trusts to.
+Paired with Swift ACLs, this allows for a container to be write-only from any authenticated user.
+  Defaults to "trovi".
+:ARTIFACT_SHARING_OS_\*:
+  (str) OpenStack RC parameter overrides to use when authenticating to Keystone to generate upload trusts and tokens.